Kid-friendly Museums and Attractions

 famok.org

-Special features of the Myriad Botanical Gardens include an off-leash Dog Park, the Crystal Bridge Conservatory—a 13,000-square-foot, ADA-accessible building that is home to 750 plant varieties, a waterfall and sky bridge—and a Carousel.
-Check the website for additional seasonal activities, such as the winter ice rink and light show.
+Special features of the Myriad Botanical Gardens include an off-leash Dog Park, the Crystal Bridge Conservatory—a 13,000-square-foot, ADA-accessible building that is home to 750 plant varieties, a waterfall and sky bridge—and a carousel.

 In addition to an impressive collection of fine art, OKC MOA offers frequent fun and educational events for the whole family